 An Object Instance is created by sending a CoAP POST to the corresponding path.
 The request includes the value to be written in the corresponding TLV or JSON format.

 An Object Instance is deleted by sending a CoAP DELETE to the corresponding path.

+Resource attributes MAY be set by a LWM2M Server using the Write Operation on a Resource ID, and can be accessed using the Read Operation.
+One or more attributes can be written at a time, whereas only one attribute can be read at a time.
+The values of these attributes are used by the Information Reporting interface to determine how often Notifications are sent regarding that Resource.
+A LWM2M Client MAY support a set of these attributes for each LWM2M Server it is configured for.